Independent Shakespeare Co.

-We are seeking KEYSTONE GIFTS of $1,500 or more towards our $50,000 goal to finish preparations on our new, expanded indoor space.
+We are more than halfway there in raising the funds to finish preparations on our new, expanded indoor space!

-All donors will be recognized on our donor wall.
-Please contribute today to bring ISC a sunny tomorrow!
+All donors will be recognized on our unique donor wall Please contribute today to bring ISC a sunny tomorrow!

 About the move...

 For the past six years we've enjoyed our tiny, joyful theater home, the ISC STUDIO in the Atwater Crossing Arts and Innovation complex.

 Here, we have debuted new plays and re-imagined classic ones, rehearsed eleven productions for our annual festival of free Shakespeare in Griffith Park, welcomed students for matinees and classes, and seen our organization grow from an annual budget of $425,000 to one that is nearly double at $800,000.